-NOTICE OF 2022 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD JULY 14, 2022
+NOTICE OF 2023 ANNUAL MEETING OF STOCKHOLDERS TO BE HELD JUNE 22, 2023

-Notice is hereby given that the Annual Meeting of Stockholders (the "Annual Meeting") of OPKO Health, Inc., a Delaware corporation (the "Company"), will be held on Thursday, July 14, 2022 beginning at 10:00 a.m., Eastern Time.
+Notice is hereby given that the Annual Meeting of Stockholders (the "Annual Meeting") of OPKO Health, Inc., a Delaware corporation (the "Company"), will be held on Thursday, June 22, 2023 beginning at 10:00 a.m., Eastern Time.
 The Annual Meeting will be held virtually via live webcast, during which you will be able to vote your shares electronically and submit your questions.
 At the Annual Meeting, we will ask you:

-- 1. To elect as directors the thirteen nominees named in the attached proxy statement for a term of office expiring at the 2023 annual meeting of stockholders or until their respective successors are duly elected and qualified; - 2.
+- 1. To elect as directors the twelve nominees named in the attached proxy statement for a term of office expiring at the 2024 annual meeting of stockholders or until their respective successors are duly elected and qualified; - 2.
 To approve a non-binding advisory resolution regarding the compensation paid to the Company's named executive officers ("Say on Pay"); - 3.
-To amend the OPKO Health, Inc. 2016 Equity Incentive Plan (the "2016 Equity Incentive Plan") to increase the number of shares issuable thereunder from 30,000,000 to 60,000,000; - 4.
-To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022; and - 5.
+To approve a non-binding advisory resolution on the frequency of the advisory vote on Say on Pay in future years ("Say on Frequency"); - 4.
+To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023; - 5.
 To transact such other business as may properly come before the Annual Meeting or any adjournments thereof.

-Holders of record of our common stock, par value \$0.01 per share, at the close of business on Monday, May 23, 2022, will be entitled to notice of and to vote at the Annual Meeting or any adjournments thereof.
-On or about June 3, 2022, the Company began mailing a Notice of Internet Availability of Proxy Materials to our stockholders of record and posted our proxy materials, including our Annual Report to Stockholders for our fiscal year ended December 31, 2021 ("fiscal 2021") on the website referenced in such notice.
+Holders of record of our common stock, par value \$0.01 per share, at the close of business on Monday, April 24, 2023, will be entitled to notice of and to vote at the Annual Meeting or any adjournments thereof.
+On or about May 1, 2023, the Company began mailing a Notice of Internet Availability of Proxy Materials to our stockholders of record and posted our proxy materials, including our Annual Report to Stockholders for our fiscal year ended December 31, 2022 ("fiscal 2022") on the website referenced in such notice.
 As described in such notice, our stockholders may choose to access our proxy materials on the website referred to therein or may request a printed set of our proxy materials.